 I remember feeling so completely overwhelmed when I first started doing gluten free vegan baking…it seemed like I would never get it.
 But now, it is second hand.
 I am hopeful that my expertise in grain free cooking will one day match!
 Or maybe my son will actually be able to tolerate eggs….is it too much to hope?
 Just one little allergen back on the menu?!
 Please?!
 Maybe the Chinese herbs we hope to get soon will do the trick…I can hope, right?

-HAZELNUT NOTE: To remove the skins from hazelnuts, after toasting them in a 350 degree oven for about 12-15 minutes, vigorously roll the nuts between a folded kitchen towel.
+To remove the skins from hazelnuts, after toasting them in a 350 degree oven for about 12-15 minutes, vigorously roll the nuts between a folded kitchen towel.
 This can be a pain, but it will get most of the skins off for you, which is all you need!
 Alternately, pre-skinned variteis DO exist for purchase!

 - 6 tablespoons honey or coconut nectar